aeternity/protocol/README.md

 # æternity protocol

 This document defines the æternity protocol.
+It replaces the outdated whitepaper.

 ## Disclaimer